Posted on

 Herpes information

-The HVA herpes information leaflet is called “True or False”.
-I took 200 to the Annual Conference of the Royal College of GPs in Liverpool 24-25th October.
+The HVA herpes information leaflet is called “True or False“.
+I took 200 of them to the Annual Conference of the Royal College of GPs in Liverpool 24-25th October.
 The delegates took 177 of them!

 Herpes information leaflet on the stand